 The evidence from Glasgow on Sunday suggests that people care more than ever what the big media says – and use the micro media to discuss their concerns and devise means to express their points of view.
 The Glasgow demonstration certainly appears to have its roots in social media.

 As journalists, rather than panicking in the face of the approaching mob, we should welcome the affirmation of our enduring relevance.
-There was a time when Marks and Spencer managers boasted that, of all retailers, they received the most complaints; it was confirmation of customers’ certainty that M&S would take their concerns seriously, they reasoned.
+There was a time when Marks and Spencer managers boasted that, buy ativan, of all retailers, they received the most complaints; it was confirmation of customers’ certainty that M&S would take their concerns seriously, they reasoned.